- Each bike car has 14 bike stalls with 2 additional stalls on the lower level.

 To download the app, click on the appropriate button below.

-- ACE runs 4 westbound trains in the morning from Stockton and 4 eastbound trains in the afternoon from San Jose.
+- Monday through Friday, ACE runs 4 westbound trains in the morning from Stockton and 4 eastbound trains in the afternoon from San Jose.

-- Allow at least 10 minutes to connect between ACE trains and other transit suppliers.
+- Allow at least 10 minutes to connect between ACE trains and transit connections.

 - Schedules and routes are subject to change without prior notice.